pkmoore/ISTextension/evaluation.md

 to push participants towards testing interfaces between modules in an application.
 This resulted in overall higher satisfaction with CrashSimulator amongst participants.....

+Users with less self-reported software engineering experience expressed some concern with CrashSimulator's limitations around testing the user facing aspects of applications.
+For example, CrashSimulator requires more up front effort than effort than tools like AFL when conducting simple tests such as mutating the properties of an input file.....

 ## Does CrashSimulator allow its users to construct a test suite efficiently?